schibsted/spid-tech-docs/resources/endpoints/me-vouchers-get.md

 :introduction

 Returns a list of vouchers for the user making the request.
-This endpoint is only usable with a `user` access token.

 :relevant-types voucher